xpqz/dyalog-docs/interface-guide/docs/graphics/using-icons.md

       'F1' ⎕WC 'Form' ('IconObj' star)
 ```

 The IconObj property also applies to the Root object `'.'`.
 This defines the icon to be displayed for your **application** as a whole when the user toggles between applications using Alt+Tab.
-It is used in conjunction with the Caption property which determines the description of your application that is shown alongside the icon, e.g.
+It is used in conjunction with the Caption property which determines the description of your application that is shown alongside the icon.
+For example:
 ```apl
       'MYIcon' ⎕WC 'Icon' ...
       '.' ⎕WS ('IconObj' MYIcon) ('Caption' 'My System')